syntax-objects/Summer2021/ANNOUNCEMENT.md

 PS a 'Bee' is a community effort toward a common goal.
 A quilting bee is for making a quilt.
-In this case the 'quilt' is a patchwork of syntax-parse macros.
+In this case the quilt is a patchwork of syntax-parse macros.

 - - -